Tarrant County · Owner Guide

 How do I estimate rental income for my 76179 house?

-A target of $300–$500/month after all real costs — management, maintenance reserve, vacancy, leasing, and your mortgage payment — is achievable for well-positioned properties in 76179.
+A target of $300 to $500/month after all real costs, including management, maintenance reserve, vacancy, leasing, and your mortgage payment, is achievable for well-positioned properties in 76179.
 Anything under $100/month after all costs is marginal: one bad month erases the year.
 Cash flow above $600/month in this market usually means you have a low mortgage balance or locked in a sub-5% rate.

 Yes.
 Condition affects timing, not averages.
-A house in great condition today will eventually need an HVAC replacement ($4,000–$7,000), water heater ($900–$1,400), and ongoing repairs.
-The 1% of value per year maintenance reserve is not a prediction that you will spend $3,000 every single year — it is an account you build to absorb $8,000 in year four when the compressor fails and a tenant's disposal needs replacing in the same month.
+A house in great condition today will eventually need an HVAC replacement ($4,000 to $7,000), water heater ($900 to $1,400), and ongoing repairs.
+The 1% of value per year maintenance reserve is not a prediction that you will spend $3,000 every single year.
+It is an account you build to absorb $8,000 in year four when the compressor fails and a tenant's disposal needs replacing in the same month.

-The four most commonly omitted costs: (1) property management fees — even if you plan to self-manage, your time has value; (2) maintenance reserve — owners who skip this feel it acutely in year two; (3) vacancy between tenants — even a well-managed property averages 3–6 weeks between leases; (4) leasing costs — advertising, showing, and placing a new tenant typically costs half to one month's rent per turnover.
+The four most commonly omitted costs: (1) property management fees: even if you plan to self-manage, your time has value; (2) maintenance reserve: owners who skip this feel it acutely in year two; (3) vacancy between tenants: even a well-managed property averages 3 to 6 weeks between leases; (4) leasing costs: advertising, showing, and placing a new tenant typically costs half to one month's rent per turnover.

-Use the Sell or Rent Calculator — plug in your numbersHow much should I charge for rent in 76179?How much does property management cost in Tarrant County?
+Use the Sell or Rent Calculator and plug in your numbersHow much should I charge for rent in 76179?How much does property management cost in Tarrant County?

 Also in Chapter 03 · Sell or Rent It Out?